 1st Generation

-The late Steve Jobs left Apple in 1985, went ahead to form Next, Inc and made Pixar a household name.
+The late Steve Jobs left Apple in 1985, forming Next, Inc. and made Pixar a household name.

-But his heart remained at Apple.
-When he returned in 1997 -and, after a huge Microsoft investment in the near-bankrupt company-, he took off where he left at Apple - creating and developing the Macs.
+But his heart remained at Apple when he returned in 1997, and after a huge Microsoft investment in the near-bankrupt company, he took off where he left off at Apple—creating and developing their Mac segment of the business.

-Since, it was the decade of the Internet, in 1998, he released the iMac (internet Mac).
+In 1998, it was the decade of the Internet, and he released the iMac (internet Mac).
 This baby was it.

-It is powered by a Motorola PowerPC chip at 233 Mhz (the G3), 32 MB of RAM (upgraded since to 256 MB via two 128 MB SODIMM DRAMs), 4GB of hard drive - now the IDE variety- (upgraded to 60GB), a 15" multi-scan color monitor, a 24x tray-loading CD-ROM drive, two USB ports, 100 Mbps Ethernet as well as a 56K modem - all built-in and well, NO floppy drive!
+It is powered by a Motorola PowerPC chip at 233 MHz (the G3), 32 MB of RAM (upgraded since to 256 MB via two 128 MB SODIMM DRAMs), 4GB of hard drive - now the IDE variety- (upgraded to 60GB), a 15" multi-scan color monitor, a 24x tray-loading CD-ROM drive, two USB ports, 100 Mbps Ethernet and a 56K modem - all built-in, but, no floppy drive!

-A unique feature of the 1st generation iMac was the use of round, hockey 'puck' mouse —which had become so hard to find these days!
+A unique feature of the 1st generation iMac was the use of a round, 'hockey puck' mouse —which had become so hard to find these days!

 Stock version

-The tremendous popularity of the Internet can be attested by the fact that a gaggle of companies in the mid 1990s came up with an assortment of easy-to-use-specially-designed-for-Internet-surfing-and-e-mail-only devices.
+The tremendous popularity of the Internet is attested by the fact that a gaggle of companies in the mid-1990s came up with an assortment of easy-to-use, specially designed for Internet browsing and e-mail-only devices.

-Most of these companies thought that the market was ripe for such devices they specially made for non-tech-savvy users who were willing to fork out from $500 and upwards for them.
+Most of these companies thought that the market was ripe for such devices, so they specially made for non-tech-savvy users who were willing to fork out $500 and upwards for them.

 Or, so they thought.

-Hence, we had the 3Com Audrey, the CIDCO MailStation, NewCom WebPal as well as Microsoft's and AOL's WebTV, to name a few.
-Almost all of them had long been gone, or, if ever they are still made, they are surely bleeding their companies' coffers dry.
+Hence, we had the 3Com Audrey, the CIDCO MailStation, NewCom WebPal, and Microsoft's and AOL's WebTV, to name a few.
+Almost all of them have long been gone, or, if they are still made, they are surely bleeding their companies' coffers dry.

-Interestingly, the company that made the iOpener was the very first to have the concept of practically giving the hardware away - it was very cheap at $99 - with the goal of becoming a dominant ISP -like AOL, MSN or even Earthlink-, by requiring buyers to pay a monthly subscription fee of $21.95 for its Internet services.
+Interestingly, the company that made the iOpener was the very first to have the concept of 'practically giving the hardware away' - it was a bargain at $99 - with the goal of becoming a dominant ISP —like AOL, MSN or even Earthlink—by requiring buyers to pay a monthly subscription fee of $21.95 for its Internet services.

-Along the way, however, hardware hacks saw the $99 hardware as a very, very cheap opportunity to have a full-blown PC (which then were selling for almost $500 and up for the very basic models).
+Along the way, however, 'hardware hacks' saw the $99 unit as a cheap opportunity to own a full-blown PC (which sold for $500 upwards for the base models).

-So, just tweak the BIOS and add an IDE hard drive to the hacks-gleefully-discovered IDE port and, voila, you have a full scale PC by simply installing your OS of choice to the hard drive! (note: view the "hacked" version)
+So, tweak the BIOS and add an IDE hard drive to the undocumented (hidden) IDE port, and voila, you will have a unfied PC by simply installing your OS of choice on the hard drive! (note: view the "hacked" version)

-The iOpener also came with a USB port for other devices (shown here being used by a USB mouse), a PS/2 port for the bundled keyboard which has a built-in, scrolling button (mouse) and a unique ‘pizza ordering’ key, a parallel port (for a supported Canon printer) and a 10 inch, passive matrix 800 x 600 LCD.
+The iOpener also came with a USB port for other devices (shown here being used by a USB mouse), a PS/2 port for the bundled keyboard which has a built-in, scrolling button (mouse) and a unique ‘order a pizza’ key, a parallel port (for a supported Canon printer), and a 10 inch, passive matrix 800 x 600 LCD.

-Over the course of time, however, most people bought the iOpener, not to pay the monthly fee of $21.95 to Netpliance as their ISP, but to have a sleek and compact PC that can access the Internet -wired or wireless- via its USB port.
+Over time, however, most people bought the iOpener not to pay Netpliance's monthly fee of $21.95 as their ISP but to own a sleek and compact PC that can access the Internet -wired or wireless- via its USB port.

 Netpliance, the company, became part of the dot-com bust in the early 2000s.